isabella232/limitless-flows-blueprint/blueprint/index.md

 #### **Limitless expert state**
 This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 #### **Submit the question to Limitless**
-First, we have a Call Data Action using the ‘Limitless Push Question’ action.
-This submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
+There is a Call Data Action using the ‘Limitless Push Question’ action.
+This action submits the customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
 The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![Exchange of conversation ID and Limitless message ID](images/017.png "Exchange of conversation ID and Limitless message ID")